rust-lang/book/second-edition/src/ch15-06-reference-cycles.md

 has a count of 1 rather than 0, so the memory the `Rc` has on the heap won’t be dropped.
 The memory will just sit there with a count of one, forever.

-To visualize this, we’ve created a reference cycle that looks like Figure 15-30:
+To visualize this, we’ve created a reference cycle that looks like [Figure 15-30][Figure-15-30]:

 [Figure-15-30]: #Figure-15-30
 <a name="Figure-15-30"></a>